 woman doing meditation

-However, if you don’t have time to read the whole guide, here is a quick summary:
+However, if you don’t have time to read the whole guide and are looking for ways to increase GABA naturally, here is a quick summary:

 GABA stands for gamma-aminobutyric acid (which is an amino acid) and is arguably the most important inhibitory neurotransmitter in our brain.
 When we talk about the GABAergic function, we are referring to the relaxation effects that happen through GABA and its receptors in the brain.